dv4all/RSD-as-a-service/README.md

 ### Frontend with hot-module-replacement (HMR)

-To run frontend in the development mode with the hot-module-replacement (HMR) you need to start another instance of frontend
+To run frontend in the development mode with the hot-module-replacement (HMR) you should start additional instance of the frontend which will be available at http://localhost:3000

 ```bash
 # navigate to frontend folder